Shutter Island (2010) | Dagon Dog Treats

 It’s a fully-stacked cast of big names, but even the actors who only appear for one or two scenes deliver in a way that is convincing if not memorable.
 Elias Koteas shows up for less than ten minutes total, but you remember his face for the rest of the movie, wondering when he’ll return.
 Jackie Earle Haley gives a stunning performance in his scene that jumps all over the place with emotions.
 Ted Levine channels a confident intensity as the warden when he interacts with Teddy in a way that makes us just as certain as Teddy that there is something wrong with Ashcliff.
 And the moments with Emily Mortimer are unpredictable and disturbing.

-Perhaps most memorable detail about Shutter Island is how the mystery ultimately unfolds and the movie ends.
+Perhaps the most memorable detail about Shutter Island is how the mystery ultimately unfolds and the movie ends.
 I won’t spoil it here because, even though it’s a movie from 2010, it’s a film that benefits from you not knowing what to expect.
 When you finally find out who Andrew Laeddis is, what is really going on at the asylum, and who are the real people with good intentions, it comes together in a way that manages to make sense without ruining it the second time you see the film.
 Movies that have shocking twists can sometimes lose their luster on repeated viewings, but Shutter Island uses smart direction, clever editing, and deliberate placement of small details to ensure that it’s still entertaining, even if you know its secrets.

 Why You’re Wrong if You Disagree

 Noir is a genre that can be difficult to do well.
 The mystery has to be interesting enough for the audience to want to know the answer.
 The twists and turns of the story have to be engaging and somewhat unpredictable.
 The characters have to be compelling, if not complex.
 Shutter Island is an example of a high-budget, modern Noir film that we just aren’t likely to see again soon, if at all.
 With all the garbage that has come out of Hollywood since 2010, the writing for movies has only seemed to have gotten worse and worse.
-I simply do not have faith in filmmakers, other that a short list of specific individuals, to be able to craft a mystery thriller that manages to be as surprising and entertaining.
+I simply do not have faith in filmmakers, other than a short list of specific individuals, to be able to craft a mystery thriller that manages to be as surprising and entertaining.
 I also think that many wouldn’t dare tackle the subjects that Shutter Island does in a way that is as tactful and respectful as it is dark.
 It tells a melancholic story with deeply flawed characters who do terrible things, but who manage to be sympathetic and captivating.
 I’ve seen movies in the horror and thriller genres attempt this and fail many times in the past few years to a depressing degree.

 Shutter Island is simply a movie where all the various moving pieces come together to make a masterpiece.
-The acting, the directing, the camera, the editing, the music all work well with each other to deliver a movie that consistent where it needs to be, and inconsistent in the right moments as well—it makes you question what is real and feel like you’re going crazy in the asylum with Teddy.
+The acting, the directing, the camera, the editing, and the music all work well with each other to deliver a movie that is consistent where it needs to be, and inconsistent in the right moments as well—it makes you question what is real and feel like you’re going crazy in the asylum with Teddy.
 Yet, when everything is explained at the end, it’s convincing and emotionally powerful because of the stellar acting of the cast.
-When it’s all over, you can go back and watch it again, and the movie still manages to deliver in a way that is just as impressive, and does not feel gimmicky like other mystery thrillers sometimes do.
+When it’s all over, you can go back and watch it again, and the movie still manages to deliver in a way that is just as impressive and does not feel gimmicky as other mystery thrillers sometimes do.

 TL;DR

-From the acting to the atmosphere, Shutter Island pulls you in with a haunting and unbelievable mystery that it manages to become convincing by the end.
+From the acting to the atmosphere, Shutter Island pulls you in with a haunting and unbelievable mystery that manages to become convincing by the end.
 It’s a modern Noir film that hits all the right notes.
 It often is classified as a thriller, but it has some disturbing moments and imagery that could easily put it in the horror category.
 Yet, even people who don’t like horror have told me how much they enjoyed it.
-There’s a lot to Shutter Island under the surface that helps make the experience just as captivating the second, third, fortieth time you see it.
+There’s a lot to Shutter Island under the surface that helps make the experience just as captivating the second, third, and fortieth time you see it.
 Even though it’s the only movie in which Dicaprio and director Martin Scorsese produced together that did not receive any Academy Award nominations, I would argue that it was the best one.